 Rev. Msgr.
-Terence E. Hogan, SLD Dean for the School of Theology & Ministry and Associate Professor of Theological Studies and Religious Vocations
+Terence E. Hogan, SLD Dean of the School of Theology & Ministry, Associate Professor and Vice President for Mission

-Faculty: T. Hogan, Sr. O. Cortes rmi, B. Froehle, N. Samuel, M. Carter Waren, J. Kryszak
+Faculty: M. Carter Waren, O. Cortes, B. Froehle, T. Hogan, J. Kryszak, N. Samuel

 Vision: Rooted in the Catholic tradition, the School of Theology and Ministry calls forth the many and diverse gifts from the People of God for proclaiming and promoting the Reign of God on Earth.